mozilla/policy-templates/README.md

 | security.tls.version.enable-deprecated | boolean | false
 | &nbsp;&nbsp;&nbsp;&nbsp;If true, browser will accept TLS 1.0. and TLS 1.1 (Firefox 86, Firefox 78.8).
 | security.warn_submit_secure_to_insecure | boolean | true
-| &nbsp;&nbsp;&nbsp;&nbsp;If false, no warning is shown when submitting s form from https to http.
+| &nbsp;&nbsp;&nbsp;&nbsp;If false, no warning is shown when submitting a form from https to http.
 &nbsp;

 Using the preference as the key, set the `Value` to the corresponding preference value.